samuelsondhrm/linear-algebra-paper/README.md

 # 📊 SSA Denoising Pipeline

-*Paper Title*: **Denoising Stock Index Time Series via Truncated Singular Value Decomposition on Hankel Matrices**

-*Description*: Implementation of **Singular Spectrum Analysis (SSA)** with integrated mean-centering for denoising financial time series.
+Implementation of **Singular Spectrum Analysis (SSA)** with integrated mean-centering for denoising financial time series.
 Paper for IF2123 Linear Algebra and Geometry - ITB (2025).

 ## 📌 Overview